-Here’s how Meags thinks you should spend 3 days in New York City.
+Here’s how Meags thinks you should properly do New York in 3 days.
 Also, take note of some of these hot spots.
 Proper reservations are a must!

 Read on for our Brand Director’s take on the perfect weekend spent in NYC…

 The older we get, the more red-eyes become our worst nightmare.
+To properly do New York in 3 days, you won’t want to be exhausted when you get there!
 Do yourself a solid and take a direct day flight to JFK.
 Though slightly more expensive, you’ll thank us.

 The Ludlow / Lower East Side location and within walking distance to Nolita and SoHo.
 The best rooms are the Loft King with the Terrace (for warmer months) and Skybox Loft (for the winter).